0x5bfa/Files/.github/README.md

 **Improve localization**
 </br>
 Localization of Files is managed in Crowdin.
 We [invite you](https://crowdin.com/project/files-app) to there if you'd like to contribute to localization and give you proofreader role after verification if you'd like to proofread the existing localizations.
+Instructions for localizing the app can be found on our documentation site.

 ## Screenshots